 Search your notes on Mac

-You can easily find the exact note you want — search for specific text, a particular attachment or use a suggested search.
+You can easily find the exact note you want—search for specific text, an emoji, a particular attachment, or use a suggested search.
+Top Hits is listed first in the results, and reflects notes with the best match (perhaps in the title), ones you’ve recently updated, and other factors.

 The body of each note